thornoe/GreenGDP/index.md

 ![Ecological status](https://github.com/thornoe/GreenGDP/blob/master/gis/output/all_eco_imp_LessThanGood.png?raw=true)

 ## Identification of waterbodies
-This project follows the selection and demarcation given by **VP2** *([Vandområdeplan 2 - Danish](https://mst.dk/natur-vand/vandmiljoe/vandomraadeplaner/vandomraadeplaner-2015-2021/))* which is the Danish waterbody plan for 2015-2021 that implements phase two of the **EU-WFD** ([the European Union's Water Framework Directive - *English*](https://ec.europa.eu/environment/water/water-framework/)).
+This project follows the selection and demarcation given by **VP2** *([Vandområdeplan 2 - Danish](https://mst.dk/natur-vand/vandmiljoe/vandomraadeplaner/vandomraadeplaner-2015-2021/))* which is the Danish waterbody plan for 2015-2021 that implements phase two of the **EU-WFD** ([the European Union's Water Framework Directive](https://ec.europa.eu/environment/water/water-framework/)).
 The surface waterbodies in VP2 are constituted by a total of 6979 streams, 857 lakes and 119 coastal waters.

 ### Assigning monitoring stations to waterbodies